Ali Mills (character): Background

 Ali Mills grew up in a wealthy family in Encino, Los Angeles.
 During high school in the early 1980s, she was a cheerleader who enjoyed playing games at a local Arcade.
-She also dated rich-kid Johnny until they broke up in 1984.
-A few weeks after the breakup, she began to date Daniel who had just moved to Reseda, until they broke up after the Senior Prom in 1985.
-She was later a student at UCLA and then in medical school.
-She became a pediatric surgeon, and settled in Denver, Colorado with her husband and her two children.
+Ali dated a rich kid named Johnny Lawrence for two years until they broke up in 1984.
+Shortly after the breakup, she began to date Daniel LaRusso who had just moved to Reseda, until they broke up after the Senior Prom in 1985.
+Ali was later a student at UCLA and then in medical school.
+She became a pediatric surgeon, and settled in Denver, Colorado with her husband, Dr. Gregory Schwarber (an oncologist whom she met in medical school).
+They had two children, Lucas and Ava.

-In December 2018, she returned home and had a short reunion with Johnny, and later Daniel, revealing that she is currently in the process of divorcing her husband, Dr. Gregory Schwarber (an oncologist whom she met in medical school).
-She reveals to Johnny that her parents are not happy about the upcoming divorce.
+In December 2018, Ali returned home and had a short reunion with Johnny, and later Daniel, revealing that she is currently in the process of divorcing Gregory.
+She reveals to Johnny that her parents are not happy about the upcoming divorce, joking they would want her to still marry someone “suitable” like Johnny.

-After the divorce, she ended up marrying Johnny, because her parents said that if she was to divorce Dr. Gregory Schwarber, then she would still have to marry someone “suitable” like Johnny.